viewdo/x-ui/packages/docs/src/pages/developers/conventions.md

-## Markup
+# Markup

-The properties of a X-HTML object are **reflected** as attributes of the corresponding tag.
+The properties of a X-UI elements object are **reflected** as attributes of the corresponding tag.

 Changing the value of a property changes the value of the corresponding attribute and vice-versa.
 There are a few exceptions, however.
 Some attributes are used only to set the initial value of a property and are not updated subsequently.
 That's the case in particular for attributes that reflect the "state" of an element, rather than its configuration.
 For example, the `value` property is typically not reflected.
 This convention is consistent with the behavior of native web elements.